 Can Professional Athletes Take CBD?

 Unfortunately, the answer depends on the sport you complete in.
 For example, WADA has no issue with CBD these days.
-It took a long time, but the agency finally made a massive announcement in January 2020.
-WADA officially approved the use of CBD in professional sports.
+It took a long time, but the agency finally made a massive announcement recently that approved the use of CBD in (some) professional sports.
 It made its decision public on the first day of the calendar year.
 However, it didn’t remove it from its banned substances list on the official WADA website for a few weeks afterward.

 Now, you can use CBD oils, tinctures, sprays, edibles, vape products, and topicals.
 However, THC and marijuana remain banned.
 As a result, make sure you only buy CBD products containing minimal or preferably, no THC.
 Ultimately, it seems as if WADA decided to legalize CBD after careful analysis.
 The fact that the cannabinoid doesn’t cause an intoxicating high played a big part in the decision.